sachinraja/ts-lib-starter/README.md

 Will run all linters in parallel.

-Note that there is a workflow in `.github/workflows/test.yml`.
+Note that there is a workflow in `.github/workflows/test.yml` that will run on each commit if you push it to GitHub.